| Security,

 safeguards, legal and technical alike.
 DBMS-based

 security is a huge and hugely necessary component of the technical solution.
+Its difficult to judge what exactly how much to

 invest in security.
 But if tools make it